 What is Joint Ownership?

-In previous newsletters, we have discussed a method of ownership called “joint tenancy” which essentially means 2 or more individuals owning property together in equal yet undivided shares.
-Every joint tenancy includes a “right of survivorship,” meaning if one joint tenant passes away, that deceased joint tenants share automatically will belong to the other tenant(s).
+In previous newsletters, we have discussed a method of ownership called “joint tenancy”.
+Joint Tenancy essentially means 2 or more individuals owning property together in equal yet undivided shares.
+Every joint tenancy includes a “right of survivorship”.
+Which means if one joint tenant passes away, that deceased joint tenants share automatically will belong to the other tenant(s).

 The right of survivorship is appealing in selecting to hold assets as joint tenants, however, joint ownership can also cause unintended consequences and complications.
 And it’s worth considering some of these, before deciding that joint ownership is the best way to pass on assets at death.